 Who are accuRx and where has this link come from?

-We are a software company providing GP practices with tools to communicate with their patients and other healthcare providers.
-We're currently used in 50% of GP practices in the country.
+We're a software company providing NHS staff with tools to communicate with their patients and colleagues.
+We're currently used in over 90% of GP practices in the country. 😊

-If you've received a text with a link in it, this was sent to you individually by a staff member at a GP practice (the bottom of the text should tell you which practice).
-They will have sent this in order to gather some information from you, and might save an appointment, phone call or letter for both you and the practice.
+If you've received a text with a link in it, this was sent to you individually by a staff member at a GP practice (hint: the bottom of the text should tell you which practice).
+Your practice will have sent this to you as they'll require some information from you, and replying is really helpful as it might save an appointment, phone call or letter for both you and the practice. 😊

 What is happening with my data?